minprocess/14-Tech-Blog/README.md

 To start the backend on your local PC use the command
 `node server.js`

 Go to a browser and in the address bar type `localhost:3001`.

-To run on Heroku, copy/paste the following into a browser address box
+To run on Heroku, go to the following address
 `https://tech-blog-2542.herokuapp.com/`

 The schematic below shows the database after user id:2 creates the article id:3 and user id:3 adds a comment. user_id and article_id and foreign keys.